-New areas for the Gard site of the Montpellier-Nîmes Faculty of Medicine
+New facilities for the Gard campus of the Montpellier-Nîmes School of Medicine

-On February 8, the Nîmes university hospital campus inaugurated the extension and restructuring work on its site during an official visit that brought together representatives from the various institutions that participated in financing the project.
-With 1,434 square meters of additional space built and 1,336 square meters restructured, the Nîmes-Montpellier Faculty of Medicine has yet another reason to be more attractive.
+On February 8, the Nîmes University Hospital Campus inaugurated the expansion and renovation of its facilities during an official visit attended by representatives from the various institutions that helped fund the project.
+With 1,434 square meters of new construction and 1,336 square meters of renovated space, the Nîmes-Montpellier School of Medicine has further enhanced its appeal.

-On February 8, in the presence of numerous officials, Philippe Augé, President of the University of Montpellier, and Carole Delga, President of the Occitanie Region, unveiled a plaque celebrating the official inauguration of the extension to the Nîmes-Montpellier Faculty of Medicine site in the Gard department, designed by the Nicolas C. Guillot architectural firm.
-This is a testament to the synergy that has been at work to complete this project, which began just over two years ago but had been planned for a long time, as Philippe Augé points out: "This inauguration is the culmination of a commitment spanning several years, made all the more significant by the fact that Montpellier-Nîmes is the only medical school in France to be located on two sites, thus contributing to the network of our region and the development of the University of Montpellier's educational offerings."
+On February 8, in the presence of numerous officials, Philippe Augé, President of the University of Montpellier, and Carole Delga, President of the Occitanie Region, unveiled a plaque marking the official inauguration of the expansion of the Nîmes-Montpellier Faculty of Medicine’s site in the Gard department, designed by the architectural firm Nicolas C. Guillot.
+A testament to the synergy that brought this project to fruition—work that began just over two years ago but had been planned for a long time, as Philippe Augé points out: “This inauguration is the culmination of a multi-year commitment, made all the more significant by the fact that Montpellier-Nîmes is the only medical school in France located across two sites, thereby contributing to the regional network and the expansion of the University of Montpellier’s educational offerings.”

-In response to this success, a restructuring of the site was therefore expected.
-This has now been completed.
-The extension of Building D, located at the heart of the campus, offers teaching staff and students a new lease of life thanks to its 1,434 m² of built space and 1,336 m² of restructured space.
-Four additional rooms and a 150-seat amphitheater have been built, adding to the 13 existing rooms and two amphitheaters.
-The restructuring of Building A has created three new classrooms by consolidating all administrative services on the first floor, which was previously redesigned to gain more than 170 m² of space.
+In response to this success, a renovation of the campus was therefore anticipated.
+It is now complete.
+The expansion of Building D, located at the heart of the campus, offers teaching staff and students a fresh start thanks to its 1,434 square meters of new construction and 1,336 square meters of renovated space.
+Four additional classrooms and a 150-seat lecture hall have been built, adding to the 13 existing classrooms and two lecture halls.
+The renovation of Building A, meanwhile, has created three new classrooms by consolidating all administrative services on the first floor, which was previously remodeled to gain over 170 m².

-Student life, so dear to medical students, has not been forgotten, with the provision of a 200 m² social area with sound system, equipment, and furniture in the extension of Building D. The premises of the Corpo carabins crocodiles association and the Nîmes midwifery student association have also benefited from this renovation, as has the tutoring area.
-Finally, a 1,000 m² outdoor pine forest has been created, offering access to a multi-purpose playground (petanque, mölkky, relaxation area, etc.).
+Student life, so dear to medical students, has not been overlooked, with the creation of a 200-square-meter social space in the extension of Building D, complete with sound system, equipment, and furniture.
+The premises of the Corpo Carabins Crocodiles student association and the Nîmes Midwifery Students’ Association have also benefited from this renovation, as has the tutoring area.
+Finally, a 1,000-square-meter outdoor pine grove has been landscaped, offering access to a multipurpose recreational area (pétanque, mölkky, relaxation breaks, etc.).

 Implementing modern teaching methods

-All of the funders were present on February 8, 2023, at the Nîmes university hospital campus.
-The Prefect of the Occitanie region and Haute-Garonne, Pierre-André Durand, represented by the Prefect of Gard, Marie-Françoise Lecaillon, the President of the Occitanie region, Carole Delga, the President of the University of Montpellier, Philippe Augé, the President of Nîmes Métropole, Franck Proust, the Mayor of Nîmes, Jean-Paul Fournier, and Nicolas Best, Director General of the Nîmes University Hospital Center.
+All the funding partners were present on February 8, 2023, at the Nîmes University Hospital Campus.
+Pierre-André Durand, Prefect of the Occitanie region and Haute-Garonne, represented by Marie-Françoise Lecaillon, Prefect of the Gard; Carole Delga, President of the Occitanie region; Philippe Augé, President of the University of Montpellier; Franck Proust, President of Nîmes Métropole; the Mayor of Nîmes, Jean-Paul Fournier, and Nicolas Best, Director General of the Nîmes University Hospital.

 • University of Montpellier: €843,000